The Top 10 Jewelry Investments for 2023January 3, 2022 – Posted in: Jewelry Blog

 So far so good, but what about the prices?

-In the last ten years, the prices for classic rubies have gone from about $2,600 per carat to $44,000.
-Despite the potential fluctuations, this signals the rising trend for exotic gemstones.
+In the last ten years, the prices for classic rubies have gone up dramatically.

 At the onset of the new millennia, the price of gold was quite low – a bit more than $320 per ounce.
-In 2011, it had reached an all-time high at $1,802 per ounce.
-Although there have been some ups and downs, the prices are now stable and relatively high.
+In 2011, it had reached $1,802 per ounce and in August of 2020, it broke past $2000.
+Although there have been some ups and downs, the prices are now (January 2023) resting at approx $1,800.

 However, platinum is much more volatile and currently follows bearish trends.
 With this in mind, this precious metal is prone to extreme spikes.
 Therefore, now might be the time to invest in this commodity or, at least, hold your position.